mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 data class JobErrors(val messages: String = "")
 ```

-As we can see, the type is the empty string as the default value for the `message` property.
+As we can see, the type has the empty string as the default value for the `message` property.
 The empty string represents the zero element of the `JobErrors` type.
 Then, it's pretty straightforward to define the combining function on that zero element:

 ```kotlin
 operator fun JobErrors.plus(other: JobErrors): JobErrors = JobErrors("$messages, ${other.messages}")